lucas11222/Oldgallery/README.md

 ## When you login you need to have the same user agent as when you created the account.

+# Vulnearvility:
+You can change the user agent with a extension

 # Made for [Authly](https://authly.hackclub.com/home.html)